stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 ```

 This data should be associated with the DOM element rendering rather than in global scope.
 In most cases, the best way
-to achieve that is using a HTML attribute, so that is how we will structure both examples.
+to achieve that is using an HTML attribute, so that is how we will structure both examples.

 The first step in the rendering process will be to convert the slice data percent into the `d` value used by SVG Path
 elements.
 For this we will use a `computePathData` function and a helper function, and these 2 functions will be common